gragra33/Blazing.Mvvm/readme.md

 ﻿# Blazor Extension for the MVVM CommunityToolkit

-## Pre-release Information

-The current official release  supports .Net 7.0 Blazor Web Assembly (WASM) project and Blazor Server App types.

-However, I have added two (2) new branches that are currently in testing:
-* [DotNet8RC2](https://github.com/gragra33/Blazing.Mvvm/tree/DotNet8RC2) - This is my test branch for .Net 8.0 RC2.
-Has multi-version targeting for .Net 7.0 & 8.0 RC2 and a sample app for the new `(Auto) Blazor WebApp` to test out Server/Web Assembly switching.
-Once .Net 8.0 goes live, I will push a new official release.

-Feedback is welcome.

 ## Introduction

 This is an expansion of the [blazor-mvvm](https://github.com/IntelliTect-Samples/blazor-mvvm) repo by [Kelly Adams](https://github.com/adamskt) that implements full MVVM support via the [CommunityToolkit.Mvvm](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/mvvm/).
 Minor changes were made to prevent cross-thread exceptions, added extra base class types, Mvvm-style navigation, and converted into a usable library.